josellanza/patterson-test/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+## Summary

+This is a test for patterson.
+It is a web app where you can find the characters of rick and Morty.
+If the user selects one character the details will be shown.
+Also if the user selects 2 characters the episodes where these two characters appear will be shown.
+Also there is a pagination in order to display the characters in several pages.

 ## Getting Started

+npm install to install all the dependencies

-First, run the development server:
+then run the development server:

 ```bash
 npm run dev